Kutch Embroidery: The History of a Timeless Craft from Gujarat

 In recent times, there has been a conscious effort to preserve and modernize traditional crafts.
 Fashion brands and artisans have collaborated to bring Kutch work design into contemporary silhouettes, making it accessible and stylish for today’s generation.
 One of the most appreciated developments is its adaptation into everyday wear like shirts, kurtas, dresses, and even accessories like bags and stoles.

-As part of this movement, Shop Namastay is proud to announce the upcoming launch of its exclusive Kutch collection mirror work line.
+As part of this movement, Namastay is proud to announce the upcoming launch of its exclusive Kutch collection mirror work line.
 This collection highlights traditional artistry in modern, wearable styles made from breathable cotton that are perfect for summer and transitional weather.

 Here’s a sneak peek into the collection: